 SO2 gas leak detection survey at zinc production facilities in San Juan de Nieva, Asturias.
 This work was carried out using an infrared camera specially designed by SENSIA, along with exclusive SO2 detection algorithms.
-It was one of the first steps before coming up with Gas Sensing System for SO2, SENSIA’s optical gas imaging.
+It was one of the first steps before coming up with OGI for SO2, SENSIA’s optical gas imaging.

 Sulphuric acid (H2SO4) is one of the most widely used substance in the chemical industry, being key in mineral processing and having a wide variety of industrial usage: Fertilizer manufacturing is the main consumer but oil refining, rayon, alum, petroleum refining, organic chemicals… most of these plants use elemental sulphur as a raw material but others use gasses from copper and zinc smelters to produce H2SO4.